nodejs/node/doc/api/http2.md

 `proxy-authorization`, `range`, `referer`,`retry-after`, `tk`, `upgrade-insecure-requests`, `user-agent` or `x-content-type-options` are discarded.
-* `set-cookie` is a string if present once or an array in case duplicates are present.
+* `set-cookie` is always an array.
+Duplicates are added to the array.
 * `cookie`: the values are joined together with '; '.
 * For all other headers, the values are joined together with ', '.